 Why you need to implement workflow automation

-1. Workflow automation will help you improve and streamline your processes, enforce complex business rules, integrate your content and increase collaboration between your people.
+1. Implementing sharepoint workflow automation will help you improve and streamline your processes, enforce complex business rules, integrate your content and increase collaboration between your people.

 2. All the communication and task assignments are achieved through workflow automation, so you can achieve excellent communication and task management.